Poem by R.M. Dolin

 so admire their heroes.

-From the R.M.
+From chapter 29 of the R.M.
 Dolin novel, “What Is to Be Done.”
 Dario and Chance compete for Sympatico’s attention as they stand guard protecting her.
+While politely letting the boys down, Sympatico hints at reason why the cartel wants her back.